Job Search

 Step 4: Interview

-1. Identify common interview questions based on the role you're applying for, and;
+1. Use ChatGPT and/or Google Gemini to identify common interview questions based on the role you're applying for, and;

 2. Help you structure your answers using the CARL and RCS frameworks.